-Booth King is working as structural and civil engineers for this high profile new project, for The Hallé at its St Peter Street rehearsal space in Ancoats.
+Booth King worked as structural and civil engineers for this high profile project, for The Hallé at its St Peter Street rehearsal space in Ancoats.

 Following a RIBA (Royal Institute of British Architects) design competition in February 2016, Manchester’s acclaimed symphony orchestra chose the design produced by the team which includes: Booth King, architectural practice Stephenson Studio, acoustic specialists ARUP and M&E consultant Max Fordham.